Pacific Coast Highway

-In addition to basking in the sun, surf, and sand, there are plenty of other things to do at the beaches near San Luis Obispo.
-Take a whale watching tour at Avila Beach or soak in the ocean views on a hike at Montaña de Oro State Park.
+In addition to basking in the sun, surf and sand, there are plenty of other things to do at the beaches near San Luis Obispo.
+Take a whale-watching tour at Avila Beach, watch the elephant seals on the beach in San Simeon or soak in the ocean views on a hike at Montaña de Oro State Park.

-For more inspiration, check out the top beaches along the Central Coast.
+For more inspiration as you drive the Pacific Coast Highway, check out the top beaches along the Central Coast.

 Stay for a night, or two, or three, at one of San Luis Obispo’s many hotels.
 From cute to quirky, relaxing to fun-filled, our hotels offer something for everyone.
 Bringing kids or your furry friend?
 There are plenty of family and pet-friendly hotels in SLO to choose from.

-When you are ready to leave San Luis Obispo and carry on with your road trip on the Pacific Coast Highway, be sure to take the 45-minute trip north to Hearst Castle.
+When you are ready to leave San Luis Obispo and carry on with your PCH road trip, be sure to take the 45-minute trip north to Hearst Castle.
 It’s located right along Highway 1, so you won’t even need to take a detour route!